antosubash/blog/src/_posts/microk8s/create-and-deploy-dotnet-application-in-micro-k8s.md

 ## Create a new application

 We will use the abp cli to create a new application.
-I have created a sample application which you can find [here](https://github.com/antosubash/abp-single-layer) and we will use that in this post.
 If you want to create a new application you can use the following command.

 ```bash
 abp new TodoApp -t app-nolayers --preview -dbms PostgreSQL
 ```

 We are using the app-nolayers template and we are using the PostgreSQL database.
 You can use the other templates as well.
-You can find more information about the templates [here](https://docs.abp.io/en/abp/latest/Templates/Application).
+You can find more information about this template [here](https://docs.abp.io/en/abp/latest/Startup-Templates/Application-Single-Layer).

 ## Build the application